tim-koko/website/content/en/services/openshift-virtualization-accelerator-package.md

 ### Description

-The **OpenShift Virtualization Accelerator-Package** accelerates customers' adoption of Kubernetes-based virtualization.
+The **OpenShift Virtualization Accelerator Package** accelerates customers' adoption of Kubernetes-based virtualization.
 After the accelerator package, customers will have:

 * **A custom virtualization strategy** aligned with your business goals and ready to drive operational efficiency.
 * **A Skilled, Enabled Team** with hands-on experience in OpenShift Virtualization, prepared to manage and expand your Kubernetes-based virtualization independently.